WorldHealthOrganization/app/docs/ROADMAP.md

 * All content & assets required for submission to Apple App Store and Google Play Store ([#188](https://github.com/WorldHealthOrganization/app/issues/188), [#187](https://github.com/WorldHealthOrganization/app/issues/187) :warning:)
 * Confirmed informational content & organization of that content included in app ([#93](https://github.com/WorldHealthOrganization/app/issues/93) :warning:)
 * Any legal requirements for submission to app stores & legal review ([#17](https://github.com/WorldHealthOrganization/app/issues/17) :warning:)
-* Account information/access from WHO to submit app on behalf of their accounts (also needed for code signing) ([#20](https://github.com/WorldHealthOrganization/app/issues/20))
+* Account information/access from WHO to submit app on behalf of their accounts (also needed for code signing) ([#20](https://github.com/WorldHealthOrganization/app/issues/20) :warning:)

 Other notes on v0.1: